 Man gets life in prison for kidnapping baby cut from womb

-FARGO, N.D. – A North Dakota man was sentenced Monday to life in prison for conspiring to kidnap a baby that his girlfriend had cut from their neighbor's body and lying to police about it, a sentence that didn't entirely satisfy the slain woman's mother.
+FARGO, N.D. – A North Dakota man was sentenced Monday to life in prison for conspiring to kidnap a baby that his girlfriend had cut from their neighbor's body and lying to police about it, but with a chance at parole that the slain woman's mother said he should not have.

-William Hoehn, 33, will have a chance at parole under the sentence handed down by state Judge Tom Olson.

 "We want justice.
 He deserves a life sentence.
-I don't think this man should ever walk free," said Norberta Greywind, mother of 22-year-old Savanna Greywind of Fargo.
+I don't think this man should ever walk free," Norberta Greywind, mother of 22-year-old Savanna Greywind of Fargo, said of William Hoehn.
 "He betrayed our family.
 He looked us in the eye with a straight face while our daughter lay dead in his apartment.
 Please don't ever consider letting him out."

-Hoehn was found not guilty last month of conspiracy to commit murder in Savanna Greywind's August 2017 death.
+Hoehn, 33, was found not guilty last month of conspiracy to commit murder in Savanna Greywind's August 2017 death.
 Brooke Crews admitted that she sliced Greywind's baby from her womb and is serving life in prison without the possibility of parole in that killing.

 Hoehn denied knowing anything about Crews' plan to kill Greywind and take her baby.
 But he admitted to hiding the newborn and giving false information to law enforcement to cover up the crime.

+Hoehn apologized during the hearing, saying his actions were "impossible to justify."

+"I could have and should have brought closure to this tragedy as soon as possible," he said.
+"Instead, I made it worse by helping."

-Hoehn had faced a maximum 21 years behind bars on the conspiracy and lying counts, but Olson on Monday granted prosecutors' request to label Hoehn a dangerous offender, enhancing his maximum sentence to life with the possibility of parole.
+Hoehn had faced a maximum 21 years behind bars on the conspiracy and lying counts, but state Judge Tom Olson on Monday granted prosecutors' request to label Hoehn a dangerous offender, enhancing his maximum sentence to life with the possibility of parole.

+Defense attorney Daniel Borgen, who had asked for a seven-year prison sentence, could not immediately be reached for comment.

 Crews testified during Hoehn's trial that she concocted a phony pregnancy because she was afraid of losing him, and that when he figured out she was lying, he told her she needed to produce a baby.
 Crews said she took that as an ultimatum.